hybridgroup/taskmapper-bugzilla/README.md

-# ticketmaster-bugzilla
+# taskmapper-bugzilla

-This is a provider for [ticketmaster](http://ticketrb.com).
-It provides interoperability with [Bugzilla](http://bugzilla.org) and it's issue tracking system through the ticketmaster gem.
+This is a provider for [taskmapper](http://ticketrb.com).
+It provides interoperability with [Bugzilla](http://bugzilla.org) and it's issue tracking system through the taskmapper gem.

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance, your bugzilla installation should have api access enable: bugzilla = TicketMaster.new(:bugzilla, {:username=> 'foo', :password => "bar", :url => "https://bugzilla.mozilla.org"})
+First we have to instantiate a new taskmapper instance, your bugzilla installation should have api access enable: bugzilla = TaskMapper.new(:bugzilla, {:username=> 'foo', :password => "bar", :url => "https://bugzilla.mozilla.org"})

 If you do not pass in the url, username and password, you won't get any information.

 ## Finding Projects(Products)

-projects = ticketmaster.projects # All projects
+projects = taskmapper.projects # All projects
-projects = ticketmaster.projects([1,2,3]) # A list of projects based on id project = ticketmaster.project(1) # Single project
+projects = taskmapper.projects([1,2,3]) # A list of projects based on id project = taskmapper.project(1) # Single project
-project = ticketmaster.project(:id => 1) # Single project based on attributes
+project = taskmapper.project(:id => 1) # Single project based on attributes

 ## Finding Tickets(Bugs)